Teaching (Early Childhood and Primary)

 - if you receive an offer for a Commonwealth Supported Place, you may be eligible for the HECS-HELP loan program.

 With both schemes, you do not need to repay the loan until your income reaches a minimum repayment threshold.

 For more information on these schemes, visit Study Assist.

 Youth Allowance and Austudy are available to eligible students undertaking the Master of Teaching.
 Visit Centrelink for more information.

 For more information on financing your studies, visit financial support and scholarships.

 Applications for the 2017 Master of Teaching intake have now closed.
 Application dates for the 2018 intake will be published soon.

-If you are submitting your application through guaranteed entry or directly to the University, you may be required to provide the following supporting documentation:
+If you are submitting your application directly to the University, you may be required to provide the following supporting documentation:

 - On-campus at Parkville, and